Skip to main content

 ·5 mins

 You’ve heard of the mind-body connection, and maybe also the brain-gut connection, but have you considered the interconnected mind-body-gut system?
-It might sound like I’m just stringing buzzwords together, but there’s fascinating science behind how these systems influence each other.
-The term “mind-body connection” has been a staple in wellness circles for decades, while the gut-brain connection represents a more recent scientific frontier.
+These systems overlap more than the language around them usually suggests.
+The term “mind-body connection” has been a staple in wellness circles for decades.
+The gut-brain connection entered mainstream research much more recently.
 Only in the past 20-30 years have researchers begun to unravel the complex communication network between our digestive system and our brain.

 Speak Last